Douglas Booth

 Douglas Booth in the mini-series "Great Expectations"

-His appearance in the adaptation of British novelist Isherwood's autobiographical work "Christopher and His Kind" also sparked many discussions.
+His role in the adaptation of Christopher Isherwood's autobiographical "Christopher and His Kind" generated plenty of buzz.
 He played Heinz, the writer's lover, portrayed by Matt Smith.
-After this, Booth's sexual orientation became a hot topic among many of his female fans, especially after the popular gay magazine Gay Times featured his portrait on its cover.
+The role sparked speculation about Booth's sexuality among his female fanbase, particularly when Gay Times put him on their cover.

 "Christopher and His Kind": Douglas Booth and Matt Smith